bitfoundation/bitplatform/src/Templates/Boilerplate/Bit.Boilerplate/src/Client/Boilerplate.Client.Core/Controllers/Readme.md

 1- No server-side web api controllers because of ASP.NET Core Minimal API.

-2- Receiving output as `JsonDocument`.
+2- Receiving output as `JsonElement`.

 3- Example of Query String.